 People celebrate Bloomsday in a variety of ways.
-Some read parts of Ulysses, some recreate scenes, some dress up and eat a gorgonzola sandwich washed down with some burgundy at Davy Byrne’s pub, and doubtless some have an assignation at 4 o’clock in the afternoon, though probably not a 7 Eccles Street.
+Some read parts of Ulysses, some recreate scenes, some dress up and eat a gorgonzola sandwich washed down with some burgundy at Davy Byrne’s pub, and doubtless, some have an assignation at 4 o’clock in the afternoon, though probably not at 7 Eccles Street.

 I wanted to go for a run.
 But where?